oriolauge/magento2-blog/README.md

 - Database structured with EAV pattern.
 - Automatic blog/post urls added in sitemap.
 - Preview post functionality even the post is not enabled.
+- Use url rewrite module to create SEO urls and correct switch with differents storeview

 ## Future Features
 TODO